redsanket/spark/external/hue/guide/getting_started_4/index.rst

       :alt: Sample Data
       :align: left

 #.
-To see properties of the table, such as the owner, when it was created, table type, etc., click **Properties**.
+To see properties of the table, such as the owner, when it was created, table type, etc., click **Details**.

    .. image:: images/table_properties.jpg
       :height: 738 px